google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 entire chain used for verification.
 This chain MUST include the certificate or precertificate itself, the zero or more intermediate CA certificates provided by the submitter, and the trust anchor used to verify the chain (even if it was omitted from the submission).
-The log MUST present this chain for auditing upon request (see {{get-entries}}).
-This prevents the CA from avoiding blame by logging a partial or empty chain.
+The log MUST provide this chain for auditing upon request (see {{get-entries}}) so that the CA cannot avoid blame by logging a partial or empty chain.
 Each log entry is a `TransItem` structure of type `x509_entry_v2` or `precert_entry_v2`.
 However, a log may store its entries in any format.
 If a